msa-em/nanocartography/02_orientation.md

 relates to reciprocal space and the physics of electron beam interactions.
-Given that different manufacturers utilize different terminology, as a matter of convention, the tilts of a double tilt stage will be denoted as α,β, and will be equivalent to X, Y tilts, respectively.
+Given that different manufacturers utilize different terminology, as a matter of convention, the tilts of a double tilt stage will be denoted as α, β, and will be equivalent to X, Y tilts, respectively.

 While stereographic projections are useful, they do not directly